danielafrimi/Tunable-Models-for-Image-Processing/README.md

 In order to overcome this limitation, continuous-level based models have been proposed. in such models, the output image is based on a target parameter which can be adjusted at inference time.

 ## Implement Smoother Network Tuning and Interpolation for Continuous-level Image Processing paper
-To get a better intuition about Continuous-level models, I implemented \href{https://arxiv.org/abs/1904.08118} {Modulating Image Restoration with Continual Levels via Adaptive Feature Modification Layers (CVPR 2019)} and \href{https://arxiv.org/abs/1811.10515}{DNI - Deep Network Interpolation for Continuous Imagery Effect Transition (CVPR 2018)}
+To get a better intuition about Continuous-level models, I implemented https://arxiv.org/abs/1904.08118 - Modulating Image Restoration with Continual Levels via Adaptive Feature Modification Layers (CVPR 2019), and https://arxiv.org/abs/1811.10515 - DNI - Deep Network Interpolation for Continuous Imagery Effect Transition (CVPR 2018)

 I have implemented the FTN paper by Samsung Research (2020, with no code reference.
 The proposed architecture learns kernels during training (taken from the idea in a hyper networks paper).